-We found another radical tree house behind a unsuspecting Mexican restaurant in Calhoun, Georgia.
+We found another radical tree house behind an unsuspecting Mexican restaurant in Calhoun, Georgia.
 On further research, this treehouse was named “Sam’s Tree House.”
-Unlike the World’s Largest Tree House, it was hard to tell the size of Sam’s tree house as it seemed to have many liveable compartments made from scrap (including: a plane, a helicopter, a boat, and a submarine movie prop).
+Unlike the World’s Largest Tree House, Sam’s house seemed to have many liveable compartments made from scrap (including: a plane, a helicopter, a boat, and a submarine movie prop).

 I tried calling the “tree house phone line” (a number I found online) to speak with Sam and possibly take a tour.
 It went something like this:

 Ring… Ring… Ring.. click!
 “This is the tree house.
 Leave a message,” said a deep voice.